distrinet-emu/distrinet-emu.github.io/general_environment.md

   cloud_instances_prices: "PATH TO JSON FILE (do not include .json)"

 ```
-After the configuration you can start your first experiment.
+After the configuration, you can start your first experiment.
 From your Distrinet client:

-- Go in your Distrinet/mininet directory
+- Go to your Distrinet/mininet directory
 ```
     cd ~/Distrinet/mininet
 ```